 Pelagic fish and squids are primary fisheries resources for NPFC Members.
 They comprised more than 99% of total catch of species covered by the Convention.
 Many of them are migratory species with wide geographical distributions which include both EEZs of the North Pacific Rim countries and High Seas.
 Management of such stocks requires close cooperation among Members concerned to ensure sustainable use and conservation of fisheries resources.

-Four fish species and two squid species were recognized by the Scientific Committee as priority species: Pacific saury Cololabis saira, Chub mackerel Scomber japonicus, Spotted mackerel Scomber australasicus, Japanese sardine Sardinops melanostictus, Neon flying squid Ommastrephes bartramii, Japanese flying squid Todarodes pacificus.
+Four fish species and two squid species were recognized by the Scientific Committee as priority species: Pacific saury Cololabis saira, Chub mackerel Scomber japonicus, Blue mackerel Scomber australasicus, Japanese sardine Sardinops melanostictus, Neon flying squid Ommastrephes bartramii, Japanese flying squid Todarodes pacificus.

 Areas of work